Thabisocn/Trickshot/README.md

 ## Setup and run

-To setup the project in Unity just clone/Download and open in Unity,Dont forget to download all the necessary packages in unity.
+To setup the project in Unity just clone/Download and open in Unity,Dont forget to download all the necessary packages in unity.S